 US Navy Seizes Iranian Cargo Ship Touska in Strait of Hormuz as Tensions Escalate

-The United States Navy has seized an Iranian-flagged cargo ship, the M/V Touska, in the Strait of Hormuz in a dramatic escalation of tensions between Washington and Tehran, prompting Iran to refuse to participate in a second round of direct negotiations and to vow to interrupt oil exports from the region.
+The United States Navy has seized an Iranian-flagged cargo ship, the M/V Touska, in the Gulf of Oman near the Strait of Hormuz in a dramatic escalation of tensions between Washington and Tehran, prompting Iran to refuse further negotiations and threaten to interrupt regional oil exports — sending crude prices surging by more than 4% in a single session.

 Background

 The Strait of Hormuz, through which approximately 20% of the world's oil supply passes, has been at the centre of the conflict between the United States and Iran.
 The US Navy has been conducting operations in the strait as part of a broader effort to maintain freedom of navigation and to counter Iranian attempts to disrupt oil exports from the region.
-Iran has repeatedly threatened to close the strait in response to US military pressure.
+A fragile ceasefire between the US and Iran had been in place since 8 April 2026, but both sides had accused each other of violations in the days leading up to the Touska seizure, with the ceasefire set to expire within days of the incident.

 Key Developments